JvanKatwijk/qt-dab/README.md

 :information_source: When running a precompiled version of Qt-DAB (i.e. an AppImage or a Windows installer from this repository), installing the database is simple, just touch the button labeled "load table".
+In other cases, install the database first.

-By default, on starting the server, the "standard" browser on the system is invoked, listening to port 8080.
+By default, on starting the webserver, the "standard" browser on the system is invoked, listening to port 8080.
 The *configuration and control* widget contains a selector for switching this off, so that one might choose his/hers own browser.